Law enforcement in Japan: History

-When most of the occupation forces were transferred to Korea in 1950–51 with the Korean War, the 75,000 strong National Police Reserve (predecessor of the Japan Ground Self-Defense Force) was formed outside the Regular police organizations to back up the ordinary police during civil disturbances.
-And pressure mounted for a centralized system more compatible with Japanese political preferences.
-The 1947 Police Law was amended in 1951 to allow the municipal police of smaller communities to merge with the National Rural Police.
-Most chose this arrangement, and by 1954 only about 400 cities, towns, and villages still had their own police forces.
-Under the 1954 amended Police Law, a final restructuring created an even more centralized system in which local forces were organized by prefectures under a National Police Agency.
+When most of the occupation forces were transferred to Korea in 1950–51 with the Korean War, the 75,000 strong National Police Reserve (predecessor of the Japan Ground Self-Defense Force) was formed outside of the regular police organizations to back up the ordinary police during civil disturbances.
+Mounting pressure for a centralized system more compatible with Japanese political preferences led to the amendment of the Old Police Law in 1951 to allow the municipal police of smaller communities to merge with the National Rural Police; most forces chose this arrangement, and by 1954 only about 400 cities, towns, and villages still had their own police forces.
+Finally, an amendment totally revising the Old Police Law led to the modern Police Law of 1954, creating a yet more centralized system in which local forces are organized by prefectures under a National Police Agency.

-The revised Police Law of 1954, still in effect in the 1990s, preserves some strong points of the postwar system, particularly measures ensuring civilian control and political neutrality, while allowing for increased centralization.
-The National Public Safety Commission system has been retained.
-State responsibility for maintaining public order has been clarified to include coordination of national and local efforts; centralization of police information, communications, and record keeping facilities; and national standards for training, uniforms, pay, rank, and promotion.
-Rural and municipal forces were abolished and integrated into prefectural forces, which handled basic police matters.
-Officials and inspectors in various ministries and agencies continue to exercise special police functions assigned to them in the 1947 Police Law.
+The revised Police Law of 1954, still in effect today, preserves some of the strong points of the post-war system, particularly measures ensuring civilian control and political neutrality, while allowing for increased centralization.
+The NPSC has been retained, and state responsibility for maintaining public order has been clarified to include coordination of national and local efforts; the revision also led to centralization of police information, communications, and record keeping facilities, and national standards for training, uniforms, pay, rank, and promotion.
+Rural and municipal forces were abolished and integrated into prefectural forces, which handled most policing matters, while officials and inspectors in various ministries and agencies continue to exercise special police functions assigned to them in the Old Police Law.